JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

    ```
 4. Click **OK**.

-Now, you can use this configuration to run the desktop app:
+Now, you can use this configuration to run the desktop app in its own OS window:

 ![Run the Compose Multiplatform app on desktop](compose-run-desktop-temp.png){width=350}

-The app launches in its own OS window:

 ![First Compose Multiplatform app on desktop](first-compose-project-on-desktop-1.png){width=500}